Drama as police lock courtroom to prevent Maadwoa’s relatives from attacking Inspector Twumasi

 The report added that it was also suspected that some family members of the deceased might be armed, prompting the officers to conduct a thorough search at the court premises.

-26-year-old Victoria Dapaah also known as Maadwoa was allegedly killed by her boyfriend, Inspector Ahmed Twumasi on 20th April 2023 at Adum, a few meters away from her house.
+26-year-old Victoria Dapaah also known as Maadoa was allegedly killed by her boyfriend, Inspector Ahmed Twumasi on 20th April 2023 at Adum, a few meters away from her house.

 During the first court hearing, the suspect confessed to committing the act but insisted that it was not his intention to kill “his lover.”